 Wipe the sanding dust off with a damp rag and apply a second coat of mud, skimming perpendicular to the first coat.
 If you skimmed the first coat horizontally, apply the next with vertical strokes.
 This will help to level out the surface.

-Let the second coat dry and if necessary, apply another coat to build up the patch until it hides the damage and smoothes out the wall.
+Let the second mud coat dry, and if necessary, apply another to build up the patch until it hides the damage and smoothes out the wall.
 As before, skim the mud stroking perpendicular to the previous coat.

-Let the patch dry well and then sand it using light pressure, in wide back and forth strokes, to smooth and blend the surfaces.
-Along the edges, sand harder to help feather the patch into the surrounding surface but avoid digging into the wall.
-Wipe the sanding dust away with a damp rag or sponge being careful not to dig into the new joint compound.
+Let the patch dry well and then sand it using light pressure, in wide back and forth strokes.
+Along the edges, sand harder to help feather the patch into the surrounding surface, but avoid digging into the wall.
+Wipe the sanding dust away with a damp rag or sponge being careful not to wipe away the new joint compound.

 Let any moisture from the rag dry before priming.
-If you are repairing bubbling in a new paint coat or a water-damaged surface, prime with the same primer-sealer used before to be sure the problem doesn't recur.
-Let the primer dry for an hour or so before touching up the finish.
+If you are repairing bubbling in a fresh paint or a water-damaged surface, prime with the same primer-sealer used before to be sure the problem doesn't recur.
+Let the primer dry for an hour or so before touching up the finish paint.